 Watching The Voice this evening.
 The show is not engaging enough for me to simply watch without a distraction.

 One of the performers (Rob Taylor) covered “I put a spell on you“.
-He’s a capable performer but I’ve heard better version of the classic.
+He’s a capable performer, but I’ve heard a better version of the classic.
 In our family, the Halloween classic Hocus Pocus with Bette Midler is a seasonal must-see.
-We all watch it together and because we’ve seen it so many times we can anticipate the actor’s lines.
+We all watch it together, and because we’ve seen it so many times, we can anticipate the actor’s lines.
 Bette covers the song very well.
 It’s a great Blue’s classic and like all songs in this genre – the best song connects emotionally through the vocals.

 I decided to abuse my Spotify account and try to figure out who sang it best.
 Pretty much everyone has covered this song.

 As you grow older, your role changes.
-As a member of a younger generation, I tolerated the stories my parents shared with the family history.
+As a younger family member, I tolerated the stories my parents shared with the family history.
 The oldest generation feels they have an obligation to ensure their heritage is not lost.
 As each year passes, I’m getting closer and closer to being that person.
 I’m not there yet – but I can see the corner I’ll be turning when that’s true.